Apathy: Potential Causes And Treatments

 What is the common cause of apathy?

 Multiple mental health conditions can cause apathy.
 Emotional apathy is a common feature of Alzheimer’s disease and dementia and may affect as much as 70% of people with dementia.
 Stroke can cause apathy and personality changes as the brain works to overcome the challenges of the damage.
 Although not as common, apathy can also be a symptom of schizophrenia, Huntington's disease, or affective disorders, and it may occur during head trauma rehabilitation.
-Another rare cause may be brain cancer, as shown in this study from the American Medical Directors Association.
+Another rare cause may be brain cancer, as shown in some studies.

 How do you treat apathy?

 The emotional indifference of apathy can be challenging to treat.
-Because apathy is not the same as depression, common depression medications may not work and can even make apathy worse.
-People experiencing apathy due to Alzheimer’s disease, dementia, stroke, or schizophrenia should talk to their doctor about suitable treatment.
-Some medications can help.
-Connecting with a therapist can also be beneficial as it can help you gain some insight into your symptoms and be able to start caring about things again.
+Because apathy is not the same as depression, common depression medications may not work and can worsen apathy in some cases.
+People experiencing apathy due to Alzheimer’s disease, dementia, stroke, or schizophrenia can talk to their doctor about suitable treatment.
+Some medications may reduce symptoms.
+Connecting with a therapist can also be beneficial as it can help you gain some insight into your symptoms and regain your sense of caring.

 What is the root of apathy?

 There is no single identifiable root of apathy.
-Everyone’s experience is different, and apathy can stem from various conditions, including stroke, Alzheimer disease, or dementia, including frontotemporal dementia and vascular dementia.
+Everyone’s experience is different, and apathy can stem from various conditions, including stroke, Alzheimer's disease, or dementia, including frontotemporal dementia and vascular dementia.

 Is there medication for apathy?

-No, there is no medication that specially treats apathy, but your doctor can prescribe medication that may treat any underlying neurological disorders contributing to your feelings of apathy.
+No, there is no medication that specially treats apathy, but your doctor can prescribe medication that may treat any underlying neurological disorders contributing to your apathy.
+In some cases, you may be prescribed a medication to treat apathy symptoms.
+Talk to a doctor before starting, changing, or stopping any medication.

 What deficiency causes apathy?